 As noted in the Board of Appeals' discussion of the standards for granting a variance from critical area provisions, denial of this variance would constitute a practical difficulty.
-Moreover, the Property is constrained by its geographical location on the bank of Cole Creek.
-Unless Applicant would prefer to construct an entirely new structure elsewhere on her property - which would likely be a far greater impact than the minor work proposed today - Applicant is constrained to the footprint of the existing shed built by one of her predecessors in title.
-This, additionally, speaks towards the second standard, in so far as most parcels within the Critical Area, generally speaking, do not contend with such existing structures.
+Moreover, the Property is constrained by its geographical location on the bank of Island Creek.